Combodo/iTop/readme.txt

 iTop was tested successfully ON FF 3.6, IE8, Chrome and Safari 5 (Windows).
 Fixed the "Relationships" Flash navigator so that it works also on Safari. (tested with Safari 5.0.2 on Windows) (Trac #310)
 - Fixed the search form, and also fixed the search/selection of objects to link (n:n links) that was broken on IE8.
-Fix to prevent IE 8 from running in IE7 compatibility mode... to be tested...
+- Fix to prevent IE 8 from running in IE7 compatibility mode
+- Cosmetics: The login and change password forms now look the same on all browsers (FF, IE8, Safari 5, Chrome)

 * CSV Import